An Improved VIP Infrastructure for WordPress Cron

-We’re happy to announce a new WordPress Cron infrastructure for our VIP Cloud Hosting Service platform.
-In this post we’ll take you through why we did this, how we did it, and what problems it solves for our VIP clients.
+We’re happy to announce a new WordPress Cron infrastructure for our platform.
+In this post, we’ll take you through why we did this, how we did it, and what problems it solves for our WordPress VIP customers.

 Our Cron implementation builds on the core WordPress Cron API, for maximum code portability from the WordPress ecosystem and familiarity for your engineering teams.

 The WordPress Cron system allows scheduling of asynchronous events, such as publishing a post at a future date or sending out a survey a few days after completing an order.
 It also facilitates running repeated tasks, such as syndicating content between sites or ingesting videos from third party video services.
 The core WordPress Cron system works well for many WordPress sites every day.

 Traditionally, WordPress Cron is triggered by normal traffic to your WordPress site.
 Regular visitors trigger an AJAX request back to the server that identifies and runs pending tasks.
 This approach works great for many sites, as it has no additional dependencies or setup requirements.
 However, ease-of-use comes with a few trade-offs:

 - Unreliable triggers — cron is only triggered when there is traffic to your site

 - Shared resources — the jobs run on the same server as regular web requests, so intensive cron jobs can negatively affect site performance